By now you know that one of the best ways to get rid of mice in…

 The third and final option I want to introduce you to is dish soap, vinegar, and water.
 This option works much like the peppermint oil & water, and the liquid soap in water.
 Once sprayed with the solution the wasps can’t breathe, they suffocate and die.

-I use a 50/50 solution of vinegar and water.
+I use a 50/50 mixture of vinegar and water.
 To this, I add about 1/4 of a small bottle of Dawn dish soap.
 You can get this really cheap at the dollar store.
 Just spray the wasps and their nest and watch the magic happen.
 Be careful not to get stung.

-Best Way To kill Wasp Without Getting Stung
+Best Way To Kill Wasp Without Getting Stung

 If you are going to kill wasps yourself it’s important that you do not make things up on the fly as you go along.
 By doing so you’ll end up on the receiving end of a wasp sting.
 Through observation, research, and trial & error I have come to the realization that there is a right way and wrong way to go about killing off wasps.